24 Jan Tips on Changing Careers

 5. Adjust Your Resume

 Once you’ve picked a new job direction, adjust your resume.
 It’s also a good idea to check out examples of resumes in your industry, and there are plenty of samples at LiveCareer.
-By looking at resume samples of where you want to go, you can modify your resume accordingly.
+By looking at resume examples of where you want to go, you can modify your resume accordingly.
 While assessing resume samples, pay particular attention to the job skills listed for the career field that interests you.
 Use this information to change your resume to match the samples that you’re seeing.
 For instance, if you’re interested in changing from a career in finance to one in photography, your attention to detail works in both fields.
 All you have to do is change the wording a bit so that it relates more to photography.

 6. Finding Your Employment Bliss